PabloBona/JavaScriptCapstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to express our gratitude to the creators and maintainers of the MazeTv and Microverse Involvement APIs for their invaluable contributions.
-Their APIs have significantly enhanced the functionality of SeriesFeedback, allowing users to engage with TV shows and share their feedback seamlessly.
+- We would like to express our gratitude to the creators and maintainers of the MazeTv and Microverse Involvement APIs for their invaluable contributions.
+- We would like to express our heartfelt gratitude to Microvere for the invaluable learning experience they have provided.
+The supportive community, dedicated mentors, and remote collaboration opportunities have enhanced my technical skills and prepared me for real-world projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>